Tips to care for roses across climate zones

 PRUNING HYBRID TEA ROSES

-Remove all dead wood and all weak, twiggy branches (darkened in drawing).
+Remove all dead wood and all weak, twiggy branches.
 Make cuts flush with the bud union (the swelling at the base of the plant).

 Cut all branches that cross through the center.
 This opens up the plant and gives it a vase shape.
 In hot climates, some rosarians just shorten center-crossing branches, so leaves will shade the bud union from the scorching summer sun.